luigifcruz/CyberEther/docs/python-block.md

   cycle see the updated values, and there is no mid-compute visibility.
 - **The environment persists with the flowgraph.** Keys written by Python are serialized when the flowgraph is saved.
+- **New keys retry incomplete blocks.** When a key first becomes visible (or is cleared), blocks sitting in the incomplete state are destroyed and recreated so they can pick the value up.
+This is how blocks that gate their creation on server-provided values start once the connection delivers them.
+In-place updates to an existing key do not trigger retries, so per-cycle status writes stay cheap.

 The refresh path is epoch-gated and the publish path only examines keys the code actually touched, so a large environment (thousands of keys) costs